suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 1. Executing an update MUST either result in an error, or a verifiably correct system state.
 2. Executing a secure boot MUST either result in an error, or a booted system.
-3. Executing the same manifest on multiple devices MUST result in the same system state.
+3. Executing the same manifest on multiple Recipients MUST result in the same system state.

 NOTE: when using A/B images, the manifest functions as two (or more) logical manifests, each of which applies to a system in a particular starting state.
 With that provision, design goal 3 holds.